SHIVANSHTHAKUR1/logistics_PBLV/docs/backend-getting-started.md

 ## 🎯 Your Role: Backend Lead & AI/ML Specialist

-You'll be responsible for building the core backend system, AI agents, and WhatsApp integration that powers the entire logistics platform.
+You'll be responsible for building the FastAPI backend, implementing AI agents using LangChain, managing the database, and creating the WhatsApp bot integration.

 ---